Duncan Dunbar (junior): Early life

-Duncan was born on 8 September 1803 at 7 Fore Street, Limehouse, Middlesex.
-His father Duncan Dunbar senior had moved to London in the 1790s and founded a successful business as a brewer and wine merchant.
-He settled in Limehouse, London in the 1790s, establishing his alcohol business at Dunbar wharf.
-Duncan junior was 22 when his father died in 1825 and inherited the business with his brother John.
+Duncan was born on 8 September 1803 at 7 Fore Street, Limehouse, London, Middlesex.
+His father Duncan Dunbar Sr. had moved to London in the 1790s and founded a successful business as a brewer and wine merchant.
+He settled in Limehouse in the 1790s, establishing his alcohol business at Dunbar Wharf.
+Duncan Jr. was 22 when his father died in 1825 and inherited the business with his brother John.

 Business

-Duncan junior possessed the largest sailing fleet in the world in the mid-19th century.
+A noted protectionist, Duncan Jr. possessed the largest sailing fleet in the world in the mid-19th century.
 Most of his fleets were built in his own shipyard in Moulmein, Burma.
 He also founded the London Chartered Bank of Australia in 1852.
-He died at his home at Porchester Terrace, Paddington on 6 March 1862.
+He died at his home at Porchester Terrace, Paddington on 6 March 1862 and was buried at Highgate Cemetery.
 Duncan left £1,500,000 in his will.
 All 39 of his ships were sold within two years of his death.